os11k/os11k.github.io/_posts/2016-02-27-how-to-secure-freeswitch-with-iptables.markdown

 3) If you are using different then Flowroute provider, update lines 6 & 7 accordingly.

-4) On this point when our rules are ready, please save them under `/etc/iptables.up.rules`
+4) On this point when our rules are ready, please save rules to `/etc/iptables.up.rules`

 5) Run following command to load them:
 {% highlight bash %}